appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/auto-updating.md

 ## Overview

-In this document, you will see how to update the Appcircle server in a automated way.
+In this document, you will learn how to update the Appcircle server automatically.

 The automated update tool streamlines the process of keeping your Appcircle Server up-to-date.
 It takes care of seamlessly downloading the latest release, extracting the necessary files, and applying any new configurations.